georgelepsaya/file-system-analyzer/README.md

 It performs the categorization this way:

-1. First it tries to use `libmagic` to get a MIME format file type based on file signatures.
++ First it tries to use `libmagic` to get a MIME format file type based on file signatures.
 If the top-level category is text, audio, video or image, then it simply puts the file in that category.
 If however the type is `application`, then...
-2. The tool uses a mapping from some application MIME types to file categories.
++ The tool uses a mapping from some application MIME types to file categories.
 If mapping is unsuccessful...
-3. Tool tried to match the raw `libmagic` description to a predefined regex pattern compiled from possible terms.
++ Tool tried to match the raw `libmagic` description to a predefined regex pattern compiled from possible terms.
 If a match is found, a category is returned.
 Otherwise...
-4. Tool falls back to categorization based on file extension.
++ Tool falls back to categorization based on file extension using a defined mapping.

 In case `libmagic` is not present on the user's machine, they can still run the tool, `python-magic` will not be used and categorization will be performed only based on file extensions.